gvwilson/thirdbit/src/fiction/iffy/index.md

 but "Howzit goin?" felt too flippant and "We're comin' early" made it sound like she was expecting something.

-She tossed her app aside and pulled out her nature book.
+She tossed her app aside and pulled out her bird book.
-The giraffe, the tiger, the wolf with his sad, intelligent eyes… Someone had written *Looks like Grandad!* beside it in tiny curving script.
+The albatross, the grouse, the crow with his sad, intelligent eyes… Someone had written *Looks like Grandad!* beside it in tiny curving script.
 Iffy had long ago decided that the writer had been a girl about her own age who had a family and a whole pack of friends.